ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### Optional Step 6) Idiomatic Go development

 Another approach is to containerize only the client and database.
-This allows you to work with the API in an idiomatic fashion, without a container and live reloading disabled.
-To configure the API, use command line flags or exported environment variables.
+Work with the API in an idiomatic fashion.
+This means without a container and with live reloading disabled.
+To configure the API, use command line flags or export environment variables.

 ```
 export API_DB_DISABLE_TLS=true